nicholaswilde/recipes/docs/ingredients/crème-pâtissière.md

 ### Step 1

 In a large pot over medium heat, bring the whole milk and half of the granulated sugar to a boil, slowly stirring to prevent the mixture from burning on the bottom of the pot.
+If you’re using the vanilla bean (optional), add the seeds as well as the pod.
+Remove the milk mixture from the heat.
+Remove the vanilla bean.

 ### Step 2

 In a bowl, whisk together the other half of the sugar with the egg yolks.
 (Do this immediately to prevent the yolks from “burning” on contact with the sugar.)
-Stir in the cornstarch until smooth then slowly whisk in 1/2 cup of the warm milk and sugar mixture, stirring until evenly combined.
+Stir in the cornstarch and salt until smooth then slowly whisk in 1/2 cup of the warm milk and sugar mixture, stirring until evenly combined.

 !!! tip